openSUSE/scatool-container/README.md

 systemtl --user restart scamonitor.service
 ```

-# Use the SCA Tool Container as Needed
+# How to Use the SCA Tool Container as Needed
 1. Login as **scawork**
 2. Pull the SCA Tool Container
 3. Run the container to initialize the volume